Team Polar & TNO: Road to Antarctica

 Smart traffic and transport

 Walking across ice fields in temperatures of -40 degrees Celsius with wind speeds of 185 km per hour.
 These are just two of the challenges of doing research in Antarctica.
 Team Polar, which consists of a group of students from Eindhoven University of Technology, is developing an autonomous vehicle to make research at the South Pole more sustainable, affordable and efficient.
-TNO is helping the team make their Ice Cube Research Rover.
-Follow its journey in a series of videos: Road to Antarctica.
+TNO supports the team by sharing knowlegde of technology and facilities.

 Why Antarctica?